Approximate information maximization for bandit games: Introduction

-In the specific case of bandits, information-based strategies have shown promising empirical results, and heuristic arguments support their asymptotic optimality \citep{reddyInfomaxStrategiesOptimal2016, barbier-chebbahApproximateInformationEfficient2023}.
-In this context, we aim to leverage new strategies derived from this information acquisition principle without the burden of numerical computational evaluation of complex functionals and rigorously prove their efficiency.
+In the specific setting of bandit problems, information maximization has shown promising empirical results, and heuristic arguments support its asymptotic optimality \citep{reddyInfomaxStrategiesOptimal2016a, barbier-chebbahApproximateInformationEfficient2023}.
+As IDS, they leverage information structure to provide a versatile decision framework with the capability to address various bandits settings.
+However, the efficiency of such a ``pure exploration'' strategy in terms of regret minimization has yet to be proven, and it has been previously argued that it would result in a linear regret \citep{russoLearningOptimizeInformationDirected2014}.
+Moreover, current information-based algorithms often rely on complex numerical integration, leading to high computational costs, a significant challenge that information-based methods must overcome.
+In this context, we aim to leverage new strategies derived from information maximization principles focusing on global observables, \textit{i.e.} variables depending on more than one bandit arm, that alleviate the computational burden of numerical evaluation of complex functionals and to rigorously prove their efficiency.

-\paragraph{Contributions.} Our main contribution is the introduction of a new class of asymptotically optimal algorithms that rely on approximations of a functional representing the currently available information about the whole bandit system.
+\paragraph{Contributions.} Our main contribution is introducing a new class of asymptotically optimal algorithms that rely on approximations of a functional representing the current information of interest about the whole bandit system.
 This approach is based on the entropy of the posterior mean value of the best arm, for which we provide an approximate expression to enable robust, easily tunable, and extendable algorithms with a direct analytical formulation.
-We focus here on the two-armed bandit problem with Gaussian rewards, for which we derive a simple approximate information maximization algorithm (\algoname[]) and provide an upper bound on its pseudo-regret, ensuring that AIM is asymptotically optimal.
-Indeed, the information from each arm is mixed in a unique entropy functional, which shows promise for tackling more complex bandits settings such as linear bandits, or in the presence of a large amount of untested arms \textit{aka} the many arms problem.
-Our main motivation is thus to design an analytic functional-based algorithmic principle, which can potentially address problems with more correlated information structures in the future.
-Additionally, another strength of \algoname lies in its short-time behavior, which shows strong performances, as illustrated numerically. \\ \\
+We focus here on the multi-armed bandit problem with Gaussian rewards, for which we derive a simple approximate information maximization algorithm (\algonamese) and provide an upper bound on its pseudo-regret, ensuring that AIM is asymptotically optimal.
+The information from each arm is incorporated in a unique entropy functional, which shows promise for tackling more complex bandit settings such as linear bandit or many-armed bandits.
+Thus, our main motivation is to design an analytical functional-based algorithmic principle, which can potentially address problems with more correlated information structures in the future.
+Additionally, another strength of \algoname lies in its short-time behavior, where it shows strong performances as we illustrate numerically for both Bernoulli and Gaussian rewards.